Strategy for identifying Vera C. Rubin Observatory kilonova candidates for targeted gravitational-wave searches: Identification of kilonova candidates in Rubin with Fink

 We highlight that, given theoretical predictions of longer-duration kilonova signals, we impose no temporal restrictions beyond the 20-day threshold for Galaxy Silver candidates.
 While Galaxy Silver reduces the overall alert rate, it enables detection of kilonovae with signals extending beyond three days post-merger—a capability that may prove crucial for certain kilonova models.

 Both All-Sky Gold/Silver and Galaxy Gold criteria restrict candidates to fewer than 35 detections per month for ZTF alert volumes and depth.
 For Rubin LSST this may represent a lower threshold.
 Together with the filtering, in particular at the beginning of the survey, it will be crucial to perform visual inspection of the candidates, in particular the thumbnails which can show previous sources pointing towards variable stars, events located in the centre of galaxies pointing towards AGNs, as well as other artefacts from image subtraction.
+We show some examples of candidates that pass our various sample cuts in Figure~\ref{fig:fink_ztf_lcs}.